- Registration – opens 4th October, closes 22nd October.

 Viewing Posters & Using Slack

-As with the successful 2020 online symposium, poster ‘viewing’ and associated questions and networking will take place in the communications platform ‘Slack’.
-If you’ve registered for the symposium, you will be invited to join the Slack group in advance, giving you time to browse the posters.
+As part of our hybrid symposium format the Poster Sessions and Networking on the virtual day will take place in the communications platform ‘Slack’.
+If you’ve registered for the symposium, you will be invited to join the Slack group a few days before the event, allowing you to get used to it in advance and giving you even more time to browse posters.
 We’ll send instructions along with our invitation to join the Slack group so you’ll know what to do.

 Thank you to everyone who has submitted images for our Symposium Imaging Competition.
-We are currently in the process of choosing our favourite images which will be used in our promotional material.
-The winning entries will be displayed here once the winners have been decided!
+We have chosen our favourite images for use in our promotional material (hopefully you’ve spotted them!).
+Here are the winning entries (in no particular order):

 The DTP’s research addresses four of the BBSRC’s core strategic themes.
 Posters will be sub-divided into these themes: